BattletechModders/RogueTech/CustomAmmoCategories/README.txt

       "Damage": 100, - normal damage on explosion "AOEDamage" : 100, - area of effect damage
       "AOERange" : 90, - area of effect range
-      "AOEHeat" : 40, - area of effect heat damage (for non meches added to AOEDamage) "AOEInstability": 0, - AoE stability damage
+      "AOEHeat" : 40, - area of effect heat damage (for non mechs added to AOEDamage) "AOEInstability": 0, - AoE stability damage
       "VFXprefab": "WFX_Nuke", - visual effect played on landmine explosion "VFXMinDistance": 30, - minimal distance between landmine explosion visual effects (to control its count if there are many explosions to not overwhelm GPU).
 Min value 20